MANTHAN: What innovation are you most looking forward to seeing at NRF 2019?

 RANDY: I go back to the connected shopper.
 The intelligent store furthers the connected experience bridging the shopper journey and digital engagement from outside to inside the store.

-For example, I receive a welcome message via push notification when I walk in the store that alerts me to personalized deals available for that visit.
+For example, I receive a welcome message via push notification when I walk in the store that alerts me to personalized marketing deals available for that visit.
 These offers are automatically added to my digital shopping list and highlighted on my digital aisle map in my mobile app so I can easily locate them.
 When I check out, my account is recognized as being a top customer, which automatically notifies the front end or store manager on her app, who casually stops by to personally thank me for shopping and make sure I found everything I was looking for that day.

 The connected shopper experience leverages integrated retailer systems, customer data, the utility of the mobile app, location services and omni-channel engagement—essentially leveraging high-tech for high touch inside the store.
 That’s the future and it’s here now.